 Well, yes, of course grasses.

-Where you have a large, open space such as a long wall, a property line where you don’t want a fence or a huge lawn that needs something amazing to break it up, perhaps no plant shines in a mass application like ornamental grasses.
+Where you have a large, open space, perhaps no plant shines in a mass application like ornamental grasses.
+This is great for long walls or a property line where you don't want a fence.
+Even a huge lawn that needs something amazing to break it up.
 Here, many different types have been grouped but the effect is the same.
 The eye is drawn to all that movement, height, and color.
 You just can’t look away.